We'll go to audio sound night number 19 and in order.

 None of us were.

-We were going, oh no, what the hell does this mean?
+We were going, oh, no, what the hell does this mean?

-I had my doubts, Sturdley.
+I had my doubts, sturdily.

 I had my doubts.